NHSDigital/rap-community-of-practice/docs/site_info/rap-release-workflow.md

 ## Current Release Process (coding in the open)

-!!! warning "The release process below is no longer in use!"

-    - The RAP Community of Practice now uses a very simple release process - fully coded in the open.
-    - This page mostly details our old release process, where we had a hidden "dev" repo, which published to this public repo on release - we're leaving this guide up here so people can learn from it and use it (it would be useful for more sensitive work)

 The new release workflow for the RAP Community of Practice is very simple.

 ```mermaid